Are you accredited?

 When do you admit new students in the Graduate School of Theology?

-You can apply to enter in the spring, summer, and fall semesters.
-We must receive all application materials no later than one month prior to the start of the semester in which you wish to begin.
+Start any time you want!
+You may apply to enter in the spring, summer, or fall semesters.
+Keep in mind that it is best if we receive all application materials no later than about one month prior to the start of the semester in which you wish to begin.

 Do you have online classes?

-Yes, distance learning courses are available.
+Yes, a small number of distance learning courses are available.
 The number of distance learning hours that may be applied toward your degree is limited.
+Please note that while some online classes are available, the Graduate School of Theology is not an online-only program and therefore regular attendance in on-campus courses will be necessary to complete the majority of your degree.

 Do you have online degrees?